 4. SURFING MONKEY SHAVE ICE

-There are so many awesome things to do in Wailea including exploring The Shops at Wailea.
-Now, you can also grab a shave ice at the Surfing Monkey Shave Ice!
-Plus, this place also has vegan and organic ice cream (made with coconut milk) options.
+There are so many awesome things to do in Wailea, including exploring The Shops at Wailea.
+Now, you can also grab shave ice at the Surfing Monkey Shave Ice!
+Plus, this place also has vegan and organic ice cream (made with coconut milk) options, making it one of the best shave ice Wailea places to visit.

-Surfer Monkey has a ton of fruit flavors like lychee, pomegranate, and green apple, as well as flavors like Kona coffee and wedding cake!
+Surfer Monkey has a ton of fruit flavors like lychee, pomegranate, and green apple, as well as flavors like Kona coffee, root beer, and wedding cake!
 There are actually 28 flavor options, and it’s really hard to choose the best shave ice flavors.

 Their signature shave ice is called the Surfing Monkey.
 It features wild cherry, pina colada, and banana syrups.